mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 In this post, I want to focus the discussion about the state of machine learning operations (MLOps for short) today, where we are, where we are going.

 As a practitioner who's worked at leading AI organizations and also runs a [machine learning consultancy helping companies deliver data-driven value](https://www.pametandata.com/), I've experienced first-hand the trials and tribulations of bringing ML to the real world.
-I truly believe there's a lot to be optimistic about with machine learning, but the road is not without a handful of speed-bumps.
+I truly believe there's a lot to be optimistic about with machine learning, but the road is not without some speed-bumps.

-Because Google Analytics tells me that 90% of readers are going to drop off after this intro, the TLDR of the post for those that want to be able to tell their colleagues "I got the gist of what he was saying."
+Because Google Analytics tells me that ~87% of readers are going to drop off after this intro, here's the TLDR of the post for those that want to be able to tell their colleagues "I got the gist of what he was saying."

-**TLDR**: TODO!
+**TLDR**: MLOps today is in a very messy and confusing state with regards to tooling, practices, and standards.
+However, this is to be expected given that we are still in the early phases of broader enterprise ML adoption.
+As this transformation continues over the coming years, expect the dust to settle while ML-driven value continues to be more widespread.

 Let's begin.